Morrissey's new album 'Bonfire Of Teenagers' to feature Miley Cyrus, Iggy Pop, Flea and more

 It appears the highest bidder – in the United States at least – was Capitol Records, who will release ‘Bonfire Of Teenagers’ in February 2023.
 The album does not have a UK release planned so far, with no label currently inking a deal with the singer.

-A message on Morrissey’s website reveals that Grammy-winning producer Andrew Watt was behind the desk for ‘Bonfire Of Teenagers’, and he is also one of the musicians to appear on the record, alongside former Red Hot Chili Peppers members Chad Smith and Flea as well as former guitarist Josh Klinghoffer, Miley Cyrus, Iggy Pop and Jesse Tobias.
+A message on Morrissey’s website reveals that Grammy-winning producer Andrew Watt was behind the desk for ‘Bonfire Of Teenagers’, and he is also one of the musicians to appear on the record, alongside current Red Hot Chili Peppers members Chad Smith and Flea as well as former guitarist Josh Klinghoffer.
+Also involved are Miley Cyrus, Iggy Pop and Jesse Tobias.

 The message then went on to reveal that the Capitol deal for ‘Bonfire Of Teenagers’ also incorporates the rights to reissue Morrissey’s solo albums Capitol Records (Los Angeles) has also licensed the rights to re-release Morrissey’s albums ‘Southpaw Grammar’, ‘You Are The Quarry’, ‘Ringleader Of The Tormentors’, ‘Years Of Refusal’ and ‘World Peace Is None Of Your Business’ on vinyl.